SamuelClucas/SC_TSL_15092024_plate_detect/analyses/0003_positive_control.md

 ## Reference Selection

-The paper “Pedestrian Segmentation from Complex Background Based on Predefined Pose Fields and Probabilistic Relaxation” (Amisse et al., 2021) provides suitable benchmark metrics for comparison.
+The paper “Pedestrian Segmentation from Complex Background Based on Predefined Pose Fields and Probabilistic Relaxation” (Caisse Amisse, Jijón-Palma and António, 2021) provides suitable benchmark metrics for comparison.
 They evaluate multiple CNN-based architectures on the Penn-Fudan dataset, which contains 170 images of pedestrians in urban environments with pixel-level annotations (masks and bounding boxes).

 ## Architectural Comparison